Interested, Able, Gifted and Talented

 Who are able, gifted and talented learners?

 Gifted and talented students are those learners who achieve, or demonstrate the potential to achieve, at the highest levels in comparison to children at a similar age or stage in their education.
-For the purposes of identification, we understand the term ‘gifted and talented’ in a subject to refer to the top 5% of our students, as measured through actual and potential performance in a curriculum area or discipline.
+Each subject has clear criteria for the identification of AGT in their curriculum area, as measured through actual and potential performance in a curriculum area or discipline.
 At Archbishop Holgate’s many pupils are identified as AGT in one subject; only those who are AGT in 5 subject areas or more are recorded on our register, as these are the most able children across a whole spectrum of subjects.

 How do we identify our able, gifted and talented learners?

 Our register of able, gifted and talented students is a working document that is updated and communicated to parents on an annual basis.
 Parents will be notified of their child’s identification as AG&T and specific opportunities available to pupils will be communicated.
 Identification takes place through subject specialist teachers, as those best placed to help realise and develop those pupils with the potential for excellent performance in their subjects.
 Identification is based on qualitative and quantitative data and is supplemented by the registers of our feeder schools which are communicated during the KS2- KS3 transition process.

 What provisions are in place for our able, gifted and talented learners?